panthorstudios/ThesisKohonenNetworks/text/appendixb.md

-DATA USED TO TRAIN THE KOHONEN NETWORK
+# APPENDIX B: DATA USED TO TRAIN THE KOHONEN NETWORK

 Table B-1: Input patterns for competitive layer of network, walking gait Table B-2: Input patterns for competitive layer of network, running gait Table B-3: Input patterns for competitive layer of network, climbing gait